fenago/python-journey/md/Lab_8.md

-There are a lot of entries here.
-Those entries ending in [Error] and [Exit] are the names of the exceptions built into Python, which I discuss in [chapter
-14].

 The last group (from [abs] to [zip]) is built-in functions of Python.
 You've already seen many of these functions in this course and will see more, but I don't cover all of them here.
 If you're interested,